arangodb/docs/3.10/aql/functions-arangosearch.md

   - BM15 for *b* = `0` (corresponds to no length normalization)
 - returns **score** (number): computed ranking value

+{% hint 'info' %}
+The Analyzers used for indexing document attributes must have the `"frequency"` feature enabled.
+The `BM25()` function will otherwise return a score of 0.
+The Analyzers should have the `"norm"` feature enabled, too, or normalization will be disabled, which is not meaningful for BM25.
+{% endhint %}

 #### Example: Sorting by default `BM25()` score

 Sorting by relevance with BM25 at default settings: